Energy Certificate Requirement Germany: 2026 Guide

 Which certificate do I need: Bedarfsausweis or Verbrauchsausweis?

-Are listed buildings exempt from the energy certificate requirement in Germany?
+Are listed buildings exempt from the energy certificate requirement Germany imposes?

 Monuments (Baudenkmäler) are exempt from the standard sale and rental presentation duties under §80(3) to (7) GEG.
 However, the exemption does not mean the building is efficient.
 Buyers and tenants should still request energy and heating information.